aminekaabachi/azure-databricks-sdk-python/README.md

 **azure-databricks-sdk-python** is ready for your use-case:

+- Clear standard to access to APIs.
+- Contains custom types for the API results and requests.
-- Supports Personal Access token authentification.
+- Support for Personal Access token authentification.
-- Supports Azure AD authentification.
+- Support for Azure AD authentification.
-- Supports the use of Service Principals.
+- Support for the use of Azure AD service principals.
-- Custom types for the API results and requests.
-- Force mode to bypass the types validation (in case you want to go hardcore).
+- Allows free-style API calls with a force mode -(bypass types validation).
+- Error handeling and proxy support.

-Requests officially supports 3.6+, and runs great on PyPy.
+Officially supports 3.6+, and runs great on PyPy.

 ## Implementation Progress